snake-challenge/snake1/pages/getting_started.md

 Zip file containing `{generator}_{epsilon}.txt` for each task, with one guess ∈ [0, 1] per line for each *target household* (i.e., same number of lines as `{generator}_{epsilon}_targets_index.txt`).
 We provide an example as `starting_kit_{phase}.zip`.

+Note that the zip file (submission file) needs to contain your *attack results for all tasks*.
+You score will be computed on a single submission, not on the best one for each task.
+You need to explicitely add your chosen submission to the leaderboard for it to be taken into account.

 The total number of submissions is limited to 20, with at most 2 submissions per day.
 You can however generate you own tasks locally to evaluate your attack.

 ## Environment